tsuru/tsuru/docs/reference/config.rst

 docker:auto-scale:group-by-metadata
 +++++++++++++++++++++++++++++++++++

-Name of the metadata present in nodes that will be used for grouping nodes into clusters.
-See :doc:`node auto scaling </advanced_topics/node_scaling>` for more details.
-Defaults to empty (all nodes belong the the same cluster).
+Deprecated.
+The ``pool`` is used to group nodes.

 docker:auto-scale:metadata-filter
 +++++++++++++++++++++++++++++++++

-Value of the metadata specified by `docker:auto-scale:group-by-metadata`.
-If this is set, tsuru will only run auto scale algorithms for nodes in the cluster defined by this value.
+The name of a pool where auto scale will be enabled.
+Leave unset to allow dynamically configuring with ``tsuru-admin docker-autoscale-rule-set``.

 docker:auto-scale:max-container-count
 +++++++++++++++++++++++++++++++++++++

 Maximum number of containers per node, for count based scaling.
 See :doc:`node auto scaling </advanced_topics/node_scaling>` for more details.
+Leave unset to allow dynamically configuring with ``tsuru-admin docker-autoscale-rule-set``.

 docker:auto-scale:prevent-rebalance
 +++++++++++++++++++++++++++++++++++

 Prevent rebalancing from happening when adding new nodes, or if a rebalance is needed.
 See :doc:`node auto scaling </advanced_topics/node_scaling>` for more details.
+Leave unset to allow dynamically configuring with ``tsuru-admin docker-autoscale-rule-set``.

 docker:auto-scale:run-interval
 ++++++++++++++++++++++++++++++